Why is COBOL still in demand?

 So, COBOL is the most wanted programming language for our day-to-day activities today.
 It's not dead.
 It's not dying.
 It will not die in the near future and will be with us for more than decades.
 So interested people can start their career with mainframe technologies".

 What is COBOL?

 COBOL is an acronym for COmmon Business-Oriented Language, primarily developed for business, finance, and administrative system needs.

 COBOL History -

-- ANSI COBOL 1968 - American National Standards Institute (ANSI) developed a standard form of the language in 1968 to overcome incompatibility between different versions.
+- ANSI COBOL 1968 - ANSI developed a standard form of the language in 1968 to overcome incompatibility between different versions.
 The version was known as American National Standard (ANS) COBOL.